Arizona DUI Penalties and DUI Lawyers

 Manufacturer/Installers are required to have a 24-hour, 7-day a week toll free number for participants to call.

-DISCLAIMER: David Wroblewski & Associates Law Firm, P.C. and Phillips Law Group, P.C. are separate, independent law firms from other firms listed on this website.
+DISCLAIMER: Arentz Law Group PLLC and Phillips Law Group, P.C. are separate, independent law firms from other firms listed on this website.
 Phillips Law Group, P.C. handles only contingency fee cases.
 This includes automobile and vehicle accidents and all personal injury cases.
 We also handle medical malpractice, product liability, employment, wage and hour cases, Social Security disability and workers; compensation cases.
-David Wroblewski & Associates Law Firm, P.C. handles criminal and DUI cases, as well as consumer bankruptcy and debt relief cases.
+Arentz Law Group PLLC handles criminal and DUI cases, as well as consumer bankruptcy and debt relief cases.